 - A parent/carer of a child or young person with additional needs attends one of our Sleep Well sessions in a school, nursery or Children’s Centre, but requires more info and support for their child/young person’s sleep difficulty.

-The Sleep Courses are currently funded for families living in Berkshire West (but some courses are for families from a particular LA only).
-For families outside of Berkshire West, we also signpost to Cerebra Sleep Service and Scope’s Sleep Solutions.
+The Sleep Courses are currently only funded for families living in Berkshire (but some courses are for families from a particular LA only).
+For families outside of Berkshire, we also signpost to Cerebra Sleep Service and Scope’s Sleep Solutions.

 Sleep Clinic Appointments